What are BCAAs?

 What is Valine?

-Although it is not as anabolic as leucine and isoleucine, it is important for muscle protein synthesis and development.
+Although not as anabolic as leucine and isoleucine, it is important for muscle protein synthesis and growth.

 What are the Benefits of BCAA?

-Scientific research conducted by Humberto Nicastro in 2014 showed that with exercises, there are serious decreases in the amount of leucine in the blood.
-The amount of leucine decreases by 11-33% in aerobic exercises, by 5-8% in anaerobic lactic exercises, and by 30% in strength-requiring and weight-bearing exercises such as bodybuilding.
-Leucine has been proven to repair muscle damage caused by exercise and reduce feelings of fatigue.
-In short, if your aim is muscle development, training quality and post-workout recovery, BCAAs are one of the most important amino acids in this regard.
+Scientific research conducted by Humberto Nicastro in 2014 showed that the amount of leucine in the blood decreases significantly with exercise.
+The amount of leucine decreases by 11-33% in aerobic exercises, 5-8% in anaerobic lactic exercises and 30% in strength and weight training such as bodybuilding.
+Leucine has been proven to repair muscle damage caused by exercise and reduce the feeling of fatigue.
+In short, if your goal is muscle development, training quality and post-training recovery, BCAAs are among the most important amino acids in this regard.

-It is useful in repairing post-training muscle pain and micro muscle damage, known as Doms (Delayed Onset Muscle Soreness).
-It is good for muscle immaturity and supports muscle repair.
-We recommend using BCAAs, especially if you have just started weight training.
+It is useful in repairing post-workout muscle pain and micro muscle damage known as Doms (Delayed Onset Muscle Soreness).
+It is good for muscle soreness and supports muscle repair.
+We recommend using BCAA, especially if you have just started weight training.

 Does BCAA Help You Lose Weight?

-Scientific research has revealed that the use of essential amino acids and therefore BCAAs in the diet helps to lose weight, as it prevents breakdown and muscle loss.
+Scientific research has shown that the use of essential amino acids and therefore BCAAs in the diet helps in weight loss as it prevents destruction and muscle loss.

 Does BCAA Make You Gain Weight?

 Yes.
-BCAAs are among the most anabolic amino acids and help you gain weight if you use them with enough calories.
+BCAAs are one of the most anabolic amino acids and will help you gain weight if you use them with enough calories.

 How to Use BCAA?
 Which Form of BCAA Should Be Preferred?